devonartis/aws-security-workshops/docs/index.md

 ![Components](assets/images/csf-core-functions.png "NIST Cybersecurity Framework Core Functions")

-!!! info "4/21/2020 - Latest builder session"
+!!! info "6/1/2020 - Latest workshop"
-    <a class="table" target="_blank" href="https://hands-on-guardduty.awssecworkshops.com/"><strong>Getting hands-on with Amazon GuardDuty</strong></a>
+    <a class="table" target="_blank" href="https://vul-mgmt-program.awssecworkshops.com/"><strong>Build a Vulnerability Management Program Using AWS for AWS</strong></a>

-    In this hands-on builder session, you will walk through a scenario covering threat detection and remediation using Amazon GuardDuty; a managed threat detection service.
-The scenario simulates an attack that spans a few threat vectors, representing just a small sample of the threats that GuardDuty is able to detect.
-In addition, you will look at how to view and analyze GuardDuty findings, how to send alerts based on the findings, and, finally, how to remediate findings.
+    In this workshop we start by guiding you through tagging your resources and maintaining an asset inventory for visibility and governance purposes with AWS Tags and Systems Manager (SSM).
+We then build an Amazon Machine Image (AMI) baking pipeline, harden the AMI with AWS SSM and install the Amazon Inspector agent.
+Within the pipeline we look for vulnerabilities and apply patches before promoting the AMI for use by an application.

+    Next we construct a continuous detection framework to detect change in state of security or detection of vulnerabilities using Amazon Inspector and AWS SSM’s Patch Manager.

+    Finally we put all these pieces together to manage your Amazon EC2 fleet at scale.

 Welcome to the AWS security workshops portal!
 Here you will find a collection of workshops and other hands-on content aimed at helping you gain an understanding of the AWS service ecosystem and introduce you to a variety of best practices that can be applied to securing your environments and workloads running in AWS.